-A number of government entities in Europe and United States have introduced a Cloud First policy for all technology decisions.
+A number of government entities in Europe and the United States have introduced a Cloud First policy for all technology decisions.
 What that means is when procuring new or existing services, government entities should consider and fully evaluate potential cloud solutions first before considering any other option.
-The justification for that is that properly implemented cloud technology can improve speed of delivery, reduce cost and create opportunities for organisations to innovate.
+The justification for that is that properly implemented cloud technology can improve the speed of delivery, reduce cost and create opportunities for organisations to innovate.

 Despite the benefits of cloud platforms, historically, concerns about cybersecurity have stopped a number of government entities and critical infrastructure providers from investing in cloud solutions and accelerating the migration of their workloads to the cloud.
-This argument has been diminishing over the last few years, with critical organizations trusting SaaS based companies like Salesforce.com, Dropbox, Slack with their sensitive data.
+This argument has been diminishing over the last few years, with critical organizations trusting SaaS-based companies like Salesforce.com, Dropbox, Slack with their sensitive data.

 Security advantages of Cloud services

-Cloud services can have native security advantages over local or on premises technology.
+Cloud services can have native security advantages over local or on-premises technology.
 While organisations can have less visibility of the underlying infrastructure and operations, cloud providers can use economies of economically or operationally infeasible for many organisations.